Jelweliluvanda/Queue-Management-System/README.md

 # CUSTOMER QUEUE MANAGEMENT SYSTEM WITH JAVA

-A simple QAM with java that will help a customer to be served accordingly to time of arriving in the shop
+A simple CQMS with java that will help a customer to be served accordingly to time of arriving in the shop

 ## Getting Started